The TokenPass problem from the 2013 AP Computer Science Exam is typical of free response problems that test arrays.

 }

-This problem requires traversal of an array with modification of each element, which precludes a foreach loop.
+This problem requires traversal of an array with modification of each element, which precludes an enhanced for loop.
 This solution loops while there is at least one token remaining to distribute.
 A for loop that runs for the number of tokens is also possible.

 There are 2 common approaches to ensuring that targetIndex remains a valid index in board.
 The solution above explicitly checks for validity and resets targetIndex to 0 when it exceeds the array bounds.